Liam Gallagher: "Dance Music Can F**k Right Off"

 00:41

-The rocker has also added a Newcastle date to his UK tour, while updating his Northern Irish date from Belfast's Ulster Hall to the SSE Arena.
+The rocker has also since added a Newcastle date to his UK tour, while updating his Northern Irish venue from Belfast's Ulster Hall to the SSE Arena.

 30 October – Belfast, The SSE Arena